johncmerfeld/wayback/README.md

 What are some of these difficulties?
 The primary issue is knowing which links to use.
 Web pages, especially on commercial sites, often contain dozens of links to irrelevant pages, such as advertisers, sources, or simply pages on the site itself that are not useful.
 Other links may appear multiple times on the same page, or they may be relative URL links that the scraper cannot use to fetch a new page.

 But let's start simple and see where we go.
-We can use WGBH as our motivating example.

-### What can we reuse from our Chapter 1 code?
+Using WGBH as our new motivating example, what code can be reused from Chapter 1?

 Not as much as I originally hoped, but that's okay!
 The good news is that we can keep our Scrapy project's existing structure.
 We'll still define a `Scrapy.Spider` class in Python and run it from the command line.
 It will use the same `settings.py` and nothing about the Wayback instructions needs to change (unless we want to scrape a different time window).
 But two major things will change: first, we need to write a different set of rules for how the Spider will gather content, and we should probably write the results down into a database instead of simply appending to a file.
 These are both significant improvements on the substance of our code, but neither requires many extra lines of code.